Healthy Recipes Blog

 Notes

 • You definitely don't want to overcook the squash.
-While the noodles won't be al-dente like wheat noodles, you don't want them to be overly mushy.
-So check on the squash while you cook it (whether using the microwave or the oven) to ensure it doesn't get overcooked.
+While the noodles won't be al dente like wheat noodles, you don't want them to be overly mushy.
+So check the squash while you cook it (whether using the microwave or the oven) to ensure it doesn't get overcooked.
 And when you saute the noodles with butter and seasonings, do so briefly.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave at 50% power.
-You can also freeze the leftovers for up to three months.
+You can also freeze the cooled leftovers for up to three months.

 Nutrition per Serving